If you’re considering moving to the unofficial capital of Transylvania, this list of pros and cons about living in Cluj Napoca should come in handy.

 So… we’re already off to a good start, right?
 Let’s check out a few more good things about the city!

 And with big cities… come big opportunities.
-Big city in constant growth and evolution means it’s a great location to settle, as it will keep developing and offering more and more things to do, facilities, public services, shopping centers and jobs with higher salaries.
+Big city in constant growth and evolution means it’s a great location to settle in, as it will keep developing and offering more and more things to do, facilities, public services, shopping centers and jobs with higher salaries.

-Plus, big city also means big business center – lots of jobs and potentially a better quality of living overall.
+Plus, big city also means big business center – lots of jobs and potentially a better quality of living overall, at least compared to your regular Romanian city.

 At least in comparison with Timisoara, which is another big city of Romania.
 Or Constanta.
 Or Bucharest.
 Or most large cities in the country, that is.